tinymce/tinymce-docs/modules/ROOT/pages/comments_commands_events_apis.md

----
-layout: default
-title: Commands for the comments plugin
+# Commands for the comments plugin
-title_nav: Commands
+:title_nav: Commands
-description: Information on the commands provided with the comments plugin.
+:description: Information on the commands provided with the comments plugin.
-keywords: comments commenting tinycomments
+:keywords: comments commenting tinycomments
----

 {% assign pluginname = "Comments" %}
 {% assign plugincode = "comments" %}